 We offer the objective truth

-This is the clarity and ultimate peace of mind of what is likely to happen financially.
-With this, humans have an uncanny ability to achieve the impossible when they know what needs to happen and believe that the advice they receive is truly in their best interest without a shred of doubt.
+The objective truth is clarity and the ultimate peace of mind about what will happen to an individual financially.
+With this, individuals have an uncanny ability to achieve the impossible when they know what needs to happen and believe that the advice they receive is truly in their best interest without a shred of doubt.
 You want that when making certain consequential financial decisions.

 Editor’s note: This blog offers informal investment and financial planning advice.
 We know nothing about your unique financial situation.
 The buying and selling of any financial product or security should only be considered in context.
 If appropriate, seek the counsel of experienced, ideally objective, financial, tax, or estate planning professionals.
 Past performance is not indicative of future performance.